 The synergistic link between fashion and technology is beneficial for both elements.
 Fashion gives WT a bigger projection, informs a wider audience of its potentials and can even create new commercial niches, which in turn can result in funding for new research.
 Bradley Quinn [12] (2012, p.
-12) asserts that technology and fashion are a perfect match: 'when associated with garments, which are by nature portable, wireless technologized fashions wirelessly connect garments to remote systems, they extend both their own functionality and technology's reach.
+12) asserts that technology and fashion are a perfect match: 'when associated with garments, which are by nature portable, wireless technology becomes even more mobile, and as technologized fashions wirelessly connect garments to remote systems, they extend both their own functionality and technology's reach.
 Together, the two are finding new uses for traditional materials and techniques, while also inspiring new types of tailoring and high-tech fashion fabrics.'